rolandtritsch/scala-aoc-2017/README.md

 * use Part1/Part2 consistently/everywhere
 * make test run fast (by excluding long-running test until a full test is requested)
 * add property based testing for all days
-* optimize implementations for performance (especially Day3)
+* optimize implementations for performance (especially Day5 and Day6)
-* make Day3 use a stream for the moves